Gonzalo Sánchez (baseball)

-Gonzalo Sánchez (1883 - death date unknown) was a Cuban baseball catcher in the Cuban League and Negro leagues.
+Gonzalo Sánchez (1883 - death date unknown) was a Cuban professional baseball catcher, first baseman and right fielder in the Cuban League and Negro leagues.
 He played from 1902 to 1911 with several ballclubs, including Almendares, Club Fé, the All Cubans, the Cuban Stars (West), and the Habana club.
 He was elected to the Cuban Baseball Hall of Fame in 1949.